News & Events

-This year the EEB’s Annual Conference will be hosted by our Austrian member Umweltdachverband in Vienna, on Monday 26 September 2016.
+Registrations are now open for the EEB’s Annual Conference that will be organized together with EEB Austrian member Umweltdachverband in Vienna on Monday 26 September 2016.

-After the adoption last year of the global 2030 Agenda for Sustainable Development and the historic Paris climate deal, 2016 must be a year of delivery.
-This means the systematic implementation of the Sustainable Development Goals through the adoption of a Sustainable Development Strategy that will help the EU move away from firefighting to solving its major challenges in a coherent, holistic, sustainable manner.
-It also means concrete progress in developing and implementing policies to limit climate change, protect biodiversity, green agriculture, promote a genuine circular economy and eliminate environmentally harmful subsidies.
+After the adoption last year of the global 2030 Agenda for Sustainable Development and the historic Paris climate deal, 2016 and the coming years must be years of delivery.
+This means agreeing a strategy that will ensure the systematic implementation of the Sustainable Development Goals and move the EU away from firefighting to solving major challenges.

 - September 14, 2016

 The EU's target of halting biodiversity loss by 2020 remains a serious challenge.
-Europe's biodiversity continues to be seriously eroded through habitat loss, pollution, over-exploitation of resources, invasive alien species and climate change.
+Europe's biodiversity continues to be dangerously eroded through habitat loss, pollution, over-exploitation of resources, invasive alien species and climate change.